kingshuknandy2016/DocsRepo/JenkinsConfiguration.md

+# Jenkins Basics

-# Jenkins Can be hosted in two ways:
+### Basic Jenkins Hosting - Jenkins Can be hosted in two ways

-A]By windows Service: That can be done by windows installer file B]By war : By Starting Jenkins server as a executable jar
+* By windows Service: That can be done by windows installer file
+* By war : By Starting Jenkins server as a executable jar

 Start the Jenkins Server by War file Commands: cd C:\Program Files (x86)\Jenkins